NicksPatties/portfolio-site/src/content/blog/building-the-site.md

 description: "I share how I enhanced my site from a template to the site you see now!"
 # watch out date is in standard time shows up wrong fix it
 pubDate: "2024-04-29PDT"
-# optional, assumes image is in the `public` folder
-heroImage: ""
 published: true
 project: "portfolio-site"
 tags: